This post is a travel guide about the best things to do in Baku.

-Miniature book museum
+6. Miniature book museum

-2. Modern Baku: shopping at Nizami street
+7. Modern Baku: shopping at Nizami street

 Close to the old town is Fountain square and Nizami street.
 The main pedestrian street in Baku with its modern shopping area where western brands have taken over.
 What does remain authentic are the delicious Azerbaijani restaurants and the multicultural atmosphere.

-Nizami museum of Literature
+8. Nizami museum of Literature

 Not far from the fountain square is Nizami’s national Museum of Azerbaijani literature.
-Nizami was one famous Persian poet that was born in Gence in Azerbaijan.
+Nizami was a famous Persian poet that was born in Gence in Azerbaijan.
 He and other Persian poets had a big influence on Azerbaijan’s literature.

 The most famous Azerbaijani Novel is Ali and Nino.
 The love story of a Muslim Azerbaijani boy and a Georgian Christian girl in Baku written by Kurban Said in 1937.

-3. Boulevard: walking along the sea front
+9. Boulevard: walking along the sea front

 The boulevard along the sea with Milli’s park is the place where Azerbaijan’s youth is hanging out.
 Along the shore you can see the construction going on of some of Baku’s newest and futuristic buildings.
-You can visit mini Venice, walk to the largest flagpole or visit the carpet museum.

-The carpet museum
+10. The carpet museum

 The carpet museum has a much longer history than its brand new building in the form of a carpet.
 It was initialy located in the Juma mosque in the old town in 1967.
 It now has the largest collection of Azerbaijani carpets in the world and has organized more than 30 exhibitions in different countries.

-4. Taking the funicular up to the Flame Towers
+12. Taking the funicular up to the Flame Towers

 Azerbaijan’s flame towers are visible throughout the city and representative of Azerbaijan’s roots in Zoroastrianism with its fire temples.
 It’s no coincidence that fire was worshipped here.
 With its vast gas and oil reserves fires erupted spontaneously in places where gas seeped from the surface.
 In fact, Azerbaijan in Persian means the protector of fire.